ihr-it-projekt/DayZModsInfo/DailyReward/Configs/Example_Level_Condition_1.md

     },
     "infectedKillsRequiredCount": -1, // The infected kills the player must have to get the reward or -1 to disable this condition.
 Attention: if you enable this condition "zombieKills" option will be ignored
     "zombieKills": { // The zombie kills the player must have to get the reward leave it empty to disable this condition.
 For Vanilla types see below
-        "TYPNAME": 1 // "Zombie Type Name": count of required kills, "ZmbM_FarmerFat_Blue": 2,
+        "TYPNAME": 1, // "Zombie Type Name": count of required kills, "ZmbM_FarmerFat_Blue": 2,
         "ZmbM_FarmerFat_Brown": 2,
         "ZmbM_FarmerFat_Green": 2
     },
+    "aiKillsRequiredCount": -1, // The ai kills the player must have to get the reward or -1 to disable this condition "aiHeadShotKillsRequiredCount": -1, // The ai headshot kills the player must have to get the reward or -1 to disable this condition
-    "version": "5" // Never touch this value.
+    "version": "6", // Never touch this value.
 It is needed internally "displayName": "Level 1" // The display name on the level button }
 ````